 Mac pricing hurt Apple in education

 The other part of the equation was price.
-At the time, the lowest-priced Mac sold for around $1,400, while PCs cost less than $1,000.
-The two machines weren’t necessarily comparable, but for school administrators the decision often came down to pricing.
+At the time, the lowest-priced Mac sold for around $1,400.
+Meanwhile, PCs cost less than $1,000.
+The two machines weren’t necessarily comparable, but for school administrators the decision often came down to dollars and cents.

 Still, it’s fascinating to consider that there was once a point — before the iPod, iPhone and the like — when losing education sales was taken as proof positive that Apple’s strategy was failing.